pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-zkex.md

 ## Step 2: Withdraw some $LineaPEPE to your wallet

-Second, withdraw some of your $LineaPEPE back to your wallet on the Linea Testnet network:
+Second, withdraw some of your $LineaPEPE back to your wallet on the PepeSync Testnet network:

 - Click Withdraw > Send crypto back to personal wallet.
-- Choose $LineaPEPE on Linea Testnet and any amount.
+- Choose $LineaPEPE on PepeSync Testnet and any amount.
 - Select the "Fast Withdrawal" option > Withdraw.
 - It might take 20-30 minutes for it to arrive in your wallet.